Pyomo/pyomo/README.md

 ### Developers

-Pyomo development moved to this repository in June, 2016 from Sandia National Laboratories.
+Pyomo development moved to this repository in June 2016 from Sandia National Laboratories.
 Developer discussions are hosted by [Google Groups](https://groups.google.com/forum/#!forum/pyomo-developers).